NaszvadiG/cim-xa/README.md

 Sample Code
 -----------
-THERE IS A SMALL SAMPLE CONTROLLER in application/controllers/site.php including examples of several forms of usage.
+THERE ARE SMALL SAMPLE CONTROLLERS in application/controllers/site.php and examples.php showing several forms of usage.
 There is also a sample controller for job queues in application/controllers/jobq.php.
-DBscripts/test.sql contains some sample data--enough to run most
+DBscripts/test.sql contains some sample data--enough to run many
 [but not all] of the examples.

 LICENSE